Albert0i/test_db/README.md

 ![alt ](img/melontaTauta-667x1024.jpg)

 ### Prologue
 Coincidence!
 There is no such thing as coincidence and I don't think it ever exists in real life...
 Everything happens according to a devised plan, I mean HIS plan.
 Have you ever think of an old friend and later on you encounter him/her.
-Missing a bus but that recall you that there's no tea at home, your shrew wife definitely grows furious if you ever forgot it.
+Missing a bus but that recalls you that there's no tea at home, your shrew wife definitely grows furious if you ever forgot it.

-Next time when something hits you unexpectedly, it is HE who gives you a chance to console or compensate.
+Next time when something hits on you unexpectedly, it is HE who gives you a chance to console or compensate.
 Help or be helped is much the same thing.

 ### I. Introduction